-The application will go to and be reviewed by FWC staff for quarterly selection of the five private vessels and five charter vessels.
-FWC staff will select vessels for this fleet partly based on the area intended to be fished, vessel type, and the homeport of these vessels with the intent of covering a comprehensive area throughout the 'hot spot' zone, which is representative of a typical private vessel or for-hire vessel fishing activity.
+The application will go to and be reviewed by FWC staff for quarterly selection of the six private vessels, six charter for-hire vessels, and one headboat vessel.
+FWC staff will select vessels for this fleet partly based on the area intended to be fished, vessel type, and the homeport of these vessels, with the intent of covering a comprehensive area throughout the 'hot spot' zone, which is representative of a typical private vessel or for-hire vessel fishing activity.